spex-xray/pyspextools/doc/source/reference/ogip.rst

 There are methods to detect similar groups in an RMF file and organise them in a component, but we did not add this method to this class.
 This class does a direct copy of all the groups of the RMF to one SPEX response component.
 If a more optimal re-arrangement of groups in components is desired, that should be done with other methods in the pyspextools module (ref).

+**Update (version 0.4.0)**: There is a new type of RMF file that contains two MATRIX extensions in the fits file that both model different components of the instrument response.
+Pyspextools can convert these spectra now and in the resulting SPEX format the separate MATRIX extensions are translated into SPEX response components.

 The OGIPRegion class description